ptsd and trauma: what to expect after the unexpected

 TRAUMA-FOCUSED COGNITIVE BEHAVIOURAL THERAPY

-Trauma-Focused Cognitive Behavioural Therapy focuses on addressing the needs of people with Post-Traumatic Stress Disorder.
-This type of therapy helps an individual identify and cope with emotions, thoughts and behaviours that they might be experiencing after a traumatic event.
+Trauma-Focused Cognitive Behavioural Therapy focuses on addressing the symptoms of people with Post-Traumatic Stress Disorder.
+This type of therapy helps an individual identify and cope with emotions, thoughts and behaviours..
 Therapy might involve education, relaxation, regulating expression and moods and developing tools to improve thoughts and feelings surrounding the event.

 PROLONGED EXPOSURE THERAPY